nvs/gem/docs/building-the-map.md

     Changes] (map-file-changes.md) file.
 08. Use Vexorian's Optimizer (which is included in the repository) to process the map.
 Simply invokve the build script: `bin/map optimize etc/gem.lua`.
-    This will produced both an optimized script file (`tmp/gem-optimized.j`) and map file (`tmp/gem-optimized.w3x`).
+    This will produced both an optimized map file `tmp/gem-optimized.w3x` and a script file `tmp/gem-optimized.w3x.j`.
 Rename the map file as needed to match the version being released.

 ## Verifying the `war3map.j`